This article was originally published in 2015 and has been completely updated in 2020.

 If senior managers place a higher priority on better, specific managerial communication behavior, with accountability measures built in, a more productive workplace will be achieved.

 Unfortunately, there seems to be a widespread assumption similar to driving skills: in the same way that almost no one admits to being a bad driver, almost no manager will admit to being a poor communicator.
-Consider the proof – a 2002 survey of 1,104 employees in organizations around the United States, found that 86% said their bosses thought they were good communicators, but only 17% said their bosses actually communicated effectively.
 Training required!